Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 <br>

-And some functions to apply those:
+And some functions to apply them:

 <br>